-15. Private Flood ManagementMaintenance Activities Requiredeommended by the City of Kirkland to Public-Works mitigate substantial flooding risk to public or private property Maintenance activities that have been required or recommended by the City's Public Works department to prevent flooding.
+15. Private Maintenance Activities Required by the City of Kirkland to mitigate substantial flooding risk to public or private property.

 Notes:

 1 Repair and maintenance shall not increase the previously approved structure footprint or impervious area, including paving and previously approved private roadways and driveways and parking areas within a critical area or its buffer, and shall not include foundation replacement.
 Foundation and complete structure replacement is regulated under KZC 90.185.